rjrdelatorre/group-1-project-1/README.md

 In general, we were able to show a Host Advantage for Great Britain, Greece, and China, with these 3 teams demonstrating a significant boost in perfmance during their hosted games vs. historical performances.

-Brazil did not demonstrate a host advantage, but did indeed prove an interesting case to analyze.
+Brazil did not demonstrate a clear host advantage, but did indeed prove an interesting case to analyze.

 ## Sample Procedure for Conducting the Data Analysis